bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 self.stopped - An asyncio.Event() object, await driver.stopped.wait() will block until the driver stops.

-self.debug_enable - As default is set to True, indicating this driver will log xml traffic at level DEBUG.
+self.debug_enable - As default is set to False.

-If self.debug_enable is set to False, then xml traffic will not be logged, this could be useful if you have a number of drivers operating, and you only want one to log xml traffic.
+With self.debug_enable set to False, then xml traffic will not be logged at the driver level, but will still be logged at the server level which logs all traffic between server and attached clients.
+See the logging section of this documentation for further details.

 ----